 Obligations on creditors

-Treatment of customers
+Treatment of consumers

-12.1 In all dealings with a customer proposing an IVA under this protocol, creditors will continue to treat the customer in accordance with the regulatory standards and codes of practice to which they are subject, as set out in Annex 2.
+12.1 In all dealings with a consumer proposing an IVA under this protocol, creditors will continue to treat the consumer in accordance with the regulatory standards and codes of practice to which they are subject, as set out in Annex 2.

-12.2 Throughout the duration of a protocol compliant IVA, creditors will treat their customer as referred in 12.1.
+12.2 Throughout the duration of a protocol compliant IVA, creditors will treat their customer as referred to in 12.1.
 Furthermore, creditors will co-operate with the duly appointed nominee and supervisor in relation to the efficient operation of this protocol.

 12.3 Lenders should take reasonable measures to avoid offering further credit to individuals known to have an IVA in place, unless this is in justifiable circumstances (e.g. for re-mortgage purposes).
-However, it should be recognised that relevant information is not always readily available to creditors and may sometimes be withheld by debtors.
+However, it should be recognised that relevant information is not always readily available to creditors and may sometimes be withheld by consumers.

 Acceptance of protocol compliant IVAs